 HOLOSCENES / performance installation (2014)

-HOLOSCENES premiered with 12 hours of durational performance during the overnight Scotiabank Nuit Blanche Festival in Toronto in October 2014.
+HOLOSCENES premiered with 12 hours of durational performance during the overnight Scotiabank Nuit Blanche Festival in Toronto in October 2014, and has since been exhibited in six locations, including Times Square.
 HOLOSCENES features a single totemic, aquarium-like sculpture sited in public space, standing thirteen feet tall and viewable from 360 degrees.
 The sculpture is a vehicle for performance.
 Inhabited by a single performer at any one time, the aquarium is animated by a powerful custom hydraulic system that pumps up to 15 tons of water in and out in less than a minute, creating a series of mini-floods to which the performers must adapt.

 - Scotiabank Nuit Blanche Toronoto — October 4 – 5th, 2014